stuttter/wp-multi-network/readme.txt

 WP Multi-Network needs to be running to help set the upload path for new sites, so all networks created with this plugin will have it network activated.
 If you disable it on one of your networks, any new site you create on that network will store its uploaded files under that network's main site's uploads folder.
 It's not pretty.

-But just leave this plugin activated and it will take care of everything. :)
+Just leave this plugin network-activated (or in mu-plugins) and it will take care of everything.

-Thanks to RavanH for the suggestion!

 = Where can I find documentation? =